Consistency, efficiency and robustness of conditional disparity methods: Consistency results for conditional densities over spaces of mixed types

-As a further generalization of the results in \citet{LiRacine07}, we include the centered version of conditional density estimates defined by \eqref{hatgs}-\eqref{brevef}.
-We will demonstrate the consistency of results for these estimates, from which consistency for uncentered conditional densities and results for homoscedastic conditional densities \eqref{homoscedastic} is are special cases.
+As a further generalization of the results in Li and Racine \cite{LiRacine07}, we include the centered version of conditional density estimates defined by (\ref {hatgs})--(\ref{brevef}).
+We will demonstrate the consistency of results for these estimates, from which consistency for uncentered conditional densities and results for homoscedastic conditional densities (\ref{homoscedastic}) are special cases.

-Appendix \ref{app:L1start} provides a set of intermediate results on the uniform and $L_1$ convergence of non-parametric regression and centered density estimates of mised types.
-Following these we are able to establish the uniform (in $x$) $L_1$ (in $y$) convergence of multivariate densities:
+Supplemental Appendix~B (Hooker \cite{Hooker14}) provides a set of intermediate results on the uniform and $L_1$ convergence of non-parametric regression and centered density estimates of missed types.
+Following these, we are able to establish the uniform (in $x$) $L_1$ (in $y$) convergence of multivariate densities: